Camille Maurane

 Camille Maurane (November 29, 1911 – January 21, 2010), born Camille Moreau, was a French baryton-martin singer.
 His father was a music teacher and he started singing as a child in the Maîtrise Saint-Evode in Rouen.
 The sudden death of his mother and family upheaval meant a break of twelve years in regular singing.

+Career

+Born in Rouen, his father, a music-teacher, had studied with Massenet, while his mother was an excellent amateur singer.

 He studied at the Paris Conservatoire in the class of Claire Croiza from 1936 to 1939.
 He began his professional career as a singer in 1940 at the Opéra-Comique in Paris.
-After his debut as the Moine musicien in Le Jongleur de Notre-Dame on 14 January 1940, he went to create the following roles at the Opéra-Comique:
+After his debut as the musician monk in Le Jongleur de Notre-Dame on 14 January 1940, he went on to create the following roles at the Opéra-Comique: